santorsm/cookie-stand/README.md

 ## Reflections and Comments

-I watched the code review on Saturday which helped me to better understanding of the concepts and make the corrections to this lab
+I watched the code review on Saturday which helped me to better understand the concepts and make corrections to this lab

 20 Oct 20

 - Watched code review included the `renderAllStores` function that was presented during the class

+- Ryan helped me to amend this lab updating my loop and get set up for the next Salmon cookies activities